List of newspapers in Switzerland: French language

-The leading Francophone papers in Switzerland are the 24 heures, Tribune de Genève, La Liberté, and Le Temps.
+The leading Francophone papers in Switzerland are 24 heures, Tribune de Genève, La Liberté, and Le Temps.
 Prior to 1830, the press was limited, largely due to government censorship which made covering political topics difficult.
 There were a few political newspapers, but they usually had short lifespans, in addition to some opinion papers.
 Due to the increased freedoms in the post 1830 period, the amount of newspapers dramatically increased.
 From 1870 to 1910, there was also a large increase in local Francophone papers, whereas before there were largely only papers for cantonal capitals and cities.
 There was also a cantonal press, with more professional journalism and with a larger format (also with access to news agencies).
 Many such papers were expressly political and partisan; in contrast there was a more neutral press, like the Tribune de Genève, L'Impartial, and Tribune de Lausanne, which were successful.

 In this period the only papers with multiple canton circulation were the Tribune de Genève, Journal de Genève, and the Gazette de Lausanne.
 Toward the end of the 19th century, the Francophone press became increasingly commercialized, which resulted in tension between the cantonal and local news (who often took from the cantonal press for their information), and several journalist associations were created at the turn of the century.
 From 1910 to the mid-1950s there was a steady number of papers, with about 110.
 During the 1970s there was a decline in titles, with mergers and closers, resulting in part from changes in advertising.
 The company Lousonna, later Edipresse, became increasingly dominant and would later own a large portion of the industry.
 It competed with Tamedia (TX Group), which acquired its Swiss operations in 2009.